miaodai/miaodai.github.io/_pages/research.md

 ## Work in Progress

-* “The Welfare Impact of Cross-ownership in Bertrand Nonrenewable Resource Oligopolies"
+* “The welfare impact of cross-ownership in Bertrand nonrenewable resource oligopolies"
 * “The role of pressure groups on international trade in waste: A gravity model approach”
 * “Common ownership, corporate social responsibility, and climate change”, with Hassan Benchekroun
 * “Solving Feedback Nash equilibria with more heterogenous players: using Markov chain approximation method”